 The tears I shed as I said good bye were not angry ones, though, so I didn’t think the ponies would be affected.
 I was wrong.
 My tears were full of grief, heavy with emotion.
 I underestimated these two ponies and the effect my emotions had on them.
 One transporter later told me that the pony in their charge perked up after 24 hours.
 The other was labeled a hard traveler, and it took her even longer to come around.
 These ponies did react to my grief, and if I could apologize to them, I would.
 Next time that I am emotionally heavy when saying good bye, I will try harder to make it easier on my departing pony friend.

 1) University of Sussex.
 "Horses can read human emotions."
 ScienceDaily, 9 February 2016. www.sciencedaily.com/releases/2016/02/160209221158.htm

-More stories like this one can be found in my book The Partnered Pony, available internationally by clicking here or on the book cover.
+More stories about the amazing relationships ponies make possible can be found in my book The Partnered Pony, available internationally by clicking here or on the book cover.